fbpx

 Can I get a Satellite NBN plan with unlimited data?

 Yes – there are Satellite NBN plans available in Australia today which offer unlimited data.
-This is crucial for Australians who need access to internet but don’t wish to rely on capped data usage for their home or business.
+This is crucial for Australians who need access to internet but don’t wish to rely on capped data usage for their home.
 Unlimited data has become possible through Sky Muster Plus Premium plans, so if these are available to you and you wish to access uncapped internet, it’s worth comparing your options.

 Common questions about Satellite NBN plans